abimsedhain/Learn_Git/README.md

 There is one more thing to add to the Introduction of Git.
 People often get confused between **Git** and **GitHub**.
 All things considered Git and GitHub aren’t the same thing.
 GitHub is a hosting site for Git projects or repositories.
 There are other solutions that provide services related to Git.
 Some of them are **Bitbucket** and **GitLab**.
 GitHub and Bitbucket are cloud-based solutions, but GitLab allows you to set up this functionality in their own servers.

+# COMMON TERMINOLOGIES

+## Repository:
+    A unit of storage and change tracking that represents a directory of whose contents are tracked by Git.